neuronmaker/ChessEngine-Java/README.md

 ## Features

-- To Do:
-  - Go over the Git log of the old group project
-    - Remove and parts that are not entirely my creation
-    - Replace said parts with faster and all around better versions
-  - My own PGN handling class
-- In the works
-  - Engine
-    - AI
-      - Minimax algorithm
-      - Configurable difficulty (search depth)
-      - Threading
-    - Human player
-- Done
 - Working CLI
+- PGN handler class
 - Board
   - Convert to ASCII art
   - Add/delete pieces
   - Take moves
   - Mask search
   - Piece search, gets the mask
   - Team search, like a piece search but for all pieces on that team
 - Pieces
     - Move generation
     - Look up based on Piece codes
-  - Write README.md file

 ## Idiosyncrasies